Archiving / Record Retention

-The Sponsor pays for the archiving, while the research team (or where appropriate, the Sponsor’s representative) packs up and lists the material to be archived and orders the transportation.
+The commissioning party pays for the archiving, while the research team (where appropriate, the commissioning party’s representative) shall pack up and list the material to be archived and order the required transportation.

 These archiving instructions apply to research administered through Clinical Research Institute HUCH.
-The archiving services are bought from Iron Mountain Incorporated, a company located in Vantaa.
-Please make sure with the Research Management Coordinator of Clinical Research Institute HUCH if the research archiving has been agreed with the sponsor (or commissioning party).
+First, make sure with the Study Management Coordinator of Clinical Research Institute HUCH if the research archiving has been agreed on with the commissioning party.

-As a general rule, the commissioning party (or Sponsor) of the research pays the archiving costs to Clinical Research Institute HUCH.
+As a general rule, the research sponsor pays the archiving costs to Clinical Research Institute HUCH.
 The main responsibility for archiving lies with the researcher and the research team, but the commissioning party’s representative can be asked for help if necessary.

-Iron Mountain does not require sealing of the material to be archived, but if the material is sealed, Iron Mountain cannot open it.
+The company we use to provide archiving services does not require the sealing of the material to be archived, but if the material is sealed, the archiving company is not allowed to open it.

 In other hospital areas, packaging materials are ordered from their local warehouses with code S7030.

 When organizing a dossier for archiving,